parmanoir/jscocoa/README.markdown

 JSCocoa, a bridge from Javascript to Cocoa
 ==

-JSCocoa lets you use Cocoa in Javascript.
-You can write Cocoa applications (almost) entirely in Javascript, or use it as a Plugin engine, like [Acorn does](http://gusmueller.com/blog/archives/2009/01/jscocoa_and_acorn_plugins_in_javascript.html).
+With JSCocoa, you can write Cocoa applications (almost) entirely in Javascript or use it as a Plugin engine (like [Acorn ](http://gusmueller.com/blog/archives/2009/01/jscocoa_and_acorn_plugins_in_javascript.html) and [Spice](http://github.com/onecrayon/Spice-sugar)).
 JSCocoa uses WebKit's Javascript framework, [JavascriptCore](http://webkit.org/projects/javascript/).

 **JSCocoa is** a way to use Cocoa from Javascript.
 It works on the Mac (i386, x86_64, PPC) and the iPhone and iPhone simulator.
-You can write new Cocoa classes in Javascript, replace existing methods of classes by Javascript functions (By swizzling them), and use Javascript functions on Cocoa objects (call Javascript's <code>filter</code> method on an <code>NSArray</code>).
+You can write new Cocoa classes in Javascript, replace existing methods of classes by Javascript functions (swizzling them) and use Javascript functions on Cocoa objects (like calling Javascript's <code>filter</code> method on an <code>NSArray</code>).

 JSCocoa can also be used as a replacement for the existing WebKit bridge, letting you use C functions, structs, and calling pretty much anything from your WebView.
 Access restriction can be setup by JSCocoa's delegate messages (<code>canGetProperty:ofObject:inContext:</code>, <code>canCallMethod:ofObject:argumentCount:arguments:</code>).